 If you wish to withdraw your application, it is extremely important that you let the Admissions Service know and update your UCAS Track as soon as possible.
 Please email email@example.com with your full name, UCAS Personal ID Number and the reason for your withdrawal.

-We aim to provide you with an update on your application within three weeks of your interview.
-There are three possible outcomes; we make you an offer, you application is held in a gathered field for later consideration or you application is unsuccessful.
+We aim to provide you with an update on your application within six weeks of your interview.
+There are three possible outcomes; we make you an offer, your application is held in a gathered field for later consideration or your application is unsuccessful.

 Due to the large number of applications received, we are unfortunately not able to provide feedback immediately.
 If you are unsuccessful, we will indicate via UCAS the reason.
 If you request more detailed feedback it will need to be sent to firstname.lastname@example.org and we will indicate when we are able to provide the feedback.
 This is usually after the interviews have been completed i.e. May.